iqbalyarkhan/old-website/content/2021-09-22--Cloud-Intro.md

 It is suggested to re-visit these once you're done with familiarizing yourself with common AWS services.
 You can read more on well architected frameworks using white-papers [here](https://aws.amazon.com/whitepapers/?whitepapers-main.sort-by=item.additionalFields.sortDate&whitepapers-main.sort-order=desc&awsf.whitepapers-content-type=*all&awsf.whitepapers-tech-category=*all&awsf.whitepapers-industries=*all&awsf.whitepapers-business-category=*all&awsf.whitepapers-global-methodology=methodology%23well-arch-framework) and [here](https://docs.aws.amazon.com/wellarchitected/latest/framework/welcome.html?did=wp_card&trk=wp_card).

+### AWS Accounts

+An AWS account is a container for identities (users) and resources (services offered by AWS).
+When you create a new account, a new root usre is created.
+Root user will have access to everything in that account.
+You should use MFA to secure the root account.